makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Tell me something good about your evening," Aiden murmured, after Sélène had calmed down.

 She thought for a moment.
-"I think that I was able to open up, I guess.
+"I think...that I was able to open up, I guess.
 I can talk *about* stuff with people, but only really engage with you two."
 She hesitated, then added, "If that makes sense."

 She felt Aiden nod above her.
 "Yeah.
 Talking can take a lot out of you, if you're not engaging."